truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

     A few applications might require manual migration steps, depending on the options enabled in 24.04.
     For more information, see the comments for [Home Assistant](https://github.com/truenas/apps/pull/492) and [Tailscale](https://github.com/truenas/apps/pull/641).

-    In the event of a migration failure, configuration data for applications that do not automatically migrate is retained in the ixapplications dataset.
+    During the migration process, 24.10 takes a snapshot of the existing ix-applications dataset and clones it to a hidden dataset that is mounted at <file>/mnt/.ix-apps</file>.
+    The cloned dataset is then manipulated to convert the existing Kubernetes data to Docker syntax.

+    Because the previous ix-applications dataset is automatically cloned and retained, 24.10 maintains the ability to roll back to your previous Dragonfish installation.

-    You can re-initiate migration of previously-installed Kubernetes apps to Docker at any time after upgrading to Electric Eel.
+    You can re-initiate a failed migration of any previously-installed Kubernetes apps to Docker at any time after upgrading to Electric Eel.
-    From a shell session enter {{< cli >}}midclt call -job k8s_to_docker.migrate *poolname*{{< /cli >}}, where *poolname* is the name of the applications pool.
+    From a shell session enter {{< cli >}}midclt call -job k8s_to_docker.migrate *poolname*{{< /cli >}}, where *poolname* is the name of the applications pool, for example *tank*.

     Custom applications installed using the TrueNAS UI in 24.04 automatically migrate on upgrade to 24.10.
+    Custom applications with nonstandard networking, such as an external interface attached, will migrate, but the interface configuration is discarded.
+    Users can either use the base networking as is or configure custom Docker networking using a YAML custom app deployment, Dockge, or Portainer.

   * To prepare applications for migration, address the following configurations before upgrading to 24.10: